nuken/roku-bridge/README.md

   * **Web-Based Management:** A built-in **Status Page** to monitor your devices and manage your entire configuration with an intuitive UI.
   * **Remote Control:** A web-based **Remote** to control any of your configured Roku devices from a browser on your phone, tablet, or computer.
   * **Metadata Integration**: Automatically searches TMDb, embeds metadata (title, summary) into recorded files, and saves artwork for seamless integration with media servers like Plex, Jellyfin, or Channels DVR.
+  * **Subtitle Integration**: Automatically searches for and embeds subtitles from OpenSubtitles.com into your recordings.
   * **Flexible Streaming Modes:** Choose between `proxy`, `remux`, or an efficient audio-only `reencode` mode to ensure stream stability with minimal CPU usage.
 This can be set per-tuner.
   * **Hardware Acceleration:** Automatically detects and uses NVIDIA (NVENC) or Intel (QSV) GPUs for video processing if available.
   * **Persistent Configuration:** Uses a Docker volume to safely store your configuration, so it persists through container updates and restarts.